-If you don't find the answer to your question here, send an email to Andrea Raggambi -- and add your suggestions to the comments form at the bottom of this page.
+If you don't find the answer to your question here, send an email to Michelle Carrington -- and add your suggestions to the comments form at the bottom of this page.
 Thanks for helping to improve NAHB Education.

 What is the difference between a class and a course?